murffious/awesome-coder/README.md

 A bunch of awesome stuff to be help one become an awesome coder. constantly evolving ulitamtely determine what kind of a developer do you want to be and specialze or a be a jack of all trades(skills).
+World class engineer not just a bootcamp grad or self taught.

+## What does the term "Best Practices" even mean and should I care?
+Best practices ever Docs.
+On there
+Problems solving how to algorithm docs

+—
+Master the elements docs
+Web components teaching style 1 at at time.

 ## Software Engineer Skills
 *What makes an engineer world class?*